AnyLog-co/documentation/deployments/OpenHorizon/Open Horizon.md

 # AnyLog
 By deploying AnyLog, users can monitor Distributed Edge Nodes and Data from a single point, without centralizing the data.

-To include AnyLog in your edge deployments, follow this 2 steps process:
+To include AnyLog in your edge deployments, follow a 3 steps process:
 1. Request a license key from AnyLog using the following link (once) https://anylog.co/download-anylog/.
-2. Update the service definition for each monitored node monitored node and publish the AnyLog-Node Service.
+2. Update the service definition for each monitored node.
+3. Publish the AnyLog-Node Service for each monitored node.

 This process is detailed below.